Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to relative class groups

 If $d \in k^{\times 2}$, $d = e^2$, $e \in k^\times$, and ${\mathfrak a}^\tau \sim {\mathfrak a}$ saying that $h'$ is an invariant class in $k/\Q$.

-If $d \notin k^{\times 2}$, the relation $\alpha^{2 \tau} = \alpha^2 d$ shows that $d =( \alpha^{\tau-1})^2 \in K^{\times 2}$; from Kummer theory, since $K=k(\sqrt d) = k(i)$, one obtains $d =-\delta^2$, $\delta \in k^\times$, and ${\mathfrak a}^{2\tau} = {\mathfrak a}^2 \delta^2 \z_K$, still giving ${\mathfrak a}^{\tau} = {\mathfrak a} \cdot \delta \z_k$ and an invariant class in $k/\Q$.
+If $d \notin k^{\times 2}$, the relation $\alpha^{2 \tau} = \alpha^2 d$ shows that $d =( \alpha^{\tau-1})^2 \in K^{\times 2}$; from Kummer theory, since $K=k(\sqrt d) = k(i)$, one obtains $d =-\delta^2$, $\delta \in k^\times$, and ${\mathfrak a}^{2\tau} = {\mathfrak a}^2 \delta^2 \BZ_K$, still giving ${\mathfrak a}^{\tau} = {\mathfrak a} \cdot \delta \BZ_k$ and an invariant class in $k/\Q$.

 But $K$ is the direct compositum over $\Q$ of $k = K^+$ and $\Q(i)$ and must be cyclic, so $[k : \Q]$ is necessarily odd and an invariant class in $k/\Q$ is of odd order giving the principality of ${\mathfrak a}$ in $k$ (absurd).
-So, only the case (i) is a priori possible.

-Consider the following diagram, with $K/K_0$ and $K'/\Q$ cyclic of $2$-power order, then $K/K'$ and $K_0/\Q$ of odd degree: { \unitlength=0.8cm } \unitlength=1.0cm